GitLab FI

 You can use a faculty instance of GitLab Runner or a custom instance to generate the site.

-The site will be automatically accessible via the
+The site will be automatically accessible via https with a certificate signed by Let's Encrypt.

 The URL of the site can only be changed by moving the project.
-The path cannot be modified otherwise, even administratively.
+Otherwise the path cannot be modified, even administratively.

 Web content from your own domain